webis-de/jcdl25-scalable-wikipedia-ner/README.md

 - **`dataset/`**

+  - `_revisions.json` – 24 Article names used in the experiment.
   - `54` JSON files – Each includes a hyperlink to a Wikipedia article and manually annotated person named entities.

 - **`hybrid_approach/`**